-There is no data to indicate that it is harmful to women who are breastfeeding.
+There is no data to indicate that it is harmful to breastfeeding women.
 However, consult your obstetrician if you are currently breastfeeding and considering taking creatine.

 What to do if creatine upsets the stomach?

-Creatine-induced gastrointestinal problems can usually be corrected by increasing the amount of water you drink creatine with or switching to a higher quality brand.
+Creatine-induced gastrointestinal problems can usually be corrected by increasing the amount of water you drink creatine or switching to a higher-quality brand.
 Unfortunately, not all creatine supplements are created equal.

 Does creatine help overcome injuries?

 While creatine appears to be one of the most beneficial supplements on the market when it comes to performance, there is no good evidence to suggest that creatine can help with the injury healing process.